 If your tween loves music, why not challenge them to spend the day writing a new song?
 Songwriting is a great way to engage their mind and promote creativity without costing any money.

 If they don’t know where to start, you can give them a few topics to choose from or encourage them to think of areas in their own life they could draw inspiration.

-It may take them a little while to get started, but once they get the hang of it, you may find you have the next pop or rock star on your hands.
+It may take them a little while to get started, but once they get the hang of it, you may have the next pop or rock star on your hands.